kanishka-commits/JavaScript/Advance.md

 ## Constructor functions
+Constructor functions are just normal functions used with new.\
 Used to create objects in javascript.\

 USage: If we want to create multiple objects having similar properties and methods, constructor functions are used.\

 Note- The name of a constructor function should always be written in Pascal Notation: every word should start with a capital letter.\

-*Classes* are syntactic sugars for constructor functions.
+CF are written inside Classes but it's not compulsory. *Classes* are syntactic sugars for constructor functions.
 They provide a new way of declaring constructor functions in javascript.

 `syntactic sugars syntax within a programming language that is designed to make things easier to read or write.
 It doesn’t add new functionality,`